gsbirch/verification-tool-benchmarks/readme.md

 - `el` - The epistemic limit.
 - `solution_index` - A number to uniquely identify this plan within all plans sharing the same domain and desired author utility value.
 - `author_signature` - The plan to be tested.
 Actions must be on one line, separated by a space.
-- `plan` - If you have an expected explanation, you may place it here separating each action with spaces.
+- `plan` - If you have an expected explanation, you may place it here, separating each action with spaces.
 Then `build.py` will print out this plan to a plain text file with the path `[PLANS_DIR]/[TEST_NAME]_SOLUTION.txt`.
 This is not used in benchmarking so it's okay to leave this blank.

 Anytime you add or modify tests, you must rerun `build.py` to regenerate the tests.